Down to seeds and STEMs again: why you should become a science teacher

-If you think you may be interested in becoming a science teacher before you leave Gettysburg College, feel free to contact Dr. Chloe Ruff or simply drop by the Education office on the ground floor of Weidensall.
+If you think you may be interested in becoming a science teacher before you leave Gettysburg College, feel free to contact Kaoru Miyazawa or simply drop by the Education office on the ground floor of Weidensall.

-View the checksheet for secondary certification in Biology (pdf)
+View the checksheets for secondary certifications in Biology, Chemistry, and Physics.

 Secondary Physics checksheet (PDF)